LitzN/hennastyles/README.md

 6. In the gitpod console, type `python3 manage.py migrate`, to make migrations in the postgress database.

-7. Next load fixtures to the data into the database by using the loaddata command in the gitpod command line.
+7. Next load fixtures into the database by using the loaddata command in the gitpod command line.
 For this project:
     `python3 manage.py loaddata categories`
     `python3 manage.py loaddata products`